fractal6/fractal6-schema/Readme.md

-This repos contains the core schema of the project and the binary `gqlast.py` that parses and generates graphql files.
+This repos contains the core schema of the project and the binary `gqlast.py` that parses and generates graphql files from reference schema to libraries in use such as `gqlgen`, `dgraph` and `elm-graphql`.

-The graphql/ directory contains the shema source of the all other schemas and are used to generated valid graphql scheme for:
+The `graphql/` directory contains the shema source of the all other schemas and are used to generated valid graphql scheme for:

 * dgraph (almost native graphql format):
     * remove custom directives and comments (see issue #?).